arun51191/helloworld-java-maven/readme.txt

     </mirror>

 ############## comments #####################
-This line is for fix for jira issue DOP1-1
+This line is fix for jira issue DOP1-1
+This line is fix for jira issue DOP1-2